AdamKTeske/Google_Data_Analytics_Certificate/README.md

 ### Business Task
 Of the three business tasks guiding this marketing project, I have been assigned the first:

-1.	**How do annual members and casual riders use Cyclistic bikes differently?**
+- **How do annual members and casual riders use Cyclistic bikes differently?**
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

 I'll be analyzing historical trends for this proposal, pulling from and aggregating Cyclistic's most recent data going back one calendar year.